UntitledMacaw/FLOWS/README.md

 - Overflow point
 - Geographical positioning

-Once this network is compiled, rainfall forecasts can be converted into water volumes and propagated through the basin graph — shifting most of the computational cost from runtime to a one-time preprocessing stage.
+Once this network is compiled, rainfall forecasts can be converted into water volumes and handled by our pre-compiled values — shifting most of the computational cost from runtime to a one-time preprocessing stage.

 ## 🎯 Goal